-Blackey is a west Letcher county city on the North Fork of Kentucky River at the mouth of Rockhouse Fork.
+Blackey is a Letcher county town about 15 miles west of Whitesburg on the North Fork of the Kentucky River at the mouth of Rockhouse Creek.
 One of the earliest Anglo-American settlements in the area, known as Indian Bottom, may have been at or near the site.
 The community was probably named for Blackey Brown, a local resident.
 It was served by the Louisville and Nashville Railroad.

 From 1913 to 1957 Blackey was the home of the Stuart Robinson School, a settlement school and Presbyterian mission.
 It was coeducational and had both residential and day students.
 It included a farm and various shops.